 Event videography is becoming more and more popular, partly due to the high demand for video content.
 It is a great way for businesses and organizations to incorporate video into their websites.
-A lot of time and effort goes into planning an event and capturing it is great for future improvements.
+A lot of time and effort goes into planning an event and capturing it with the help of a top-notch video production company is great for future improvements.
 It’s also fun for the attendees to see themselves in the video.

-There are many reasons for an event video; here at Frozen Fire, our experiences with event videos have gone hand in hand with our clients’ online presences.
+There are many reasons for an event video; here at Frozen Fire, our experience as a video production company with event videos have gone hand in hand with our clients’ online presences.
 A company’s event video should reflect its core values and be a tool for future employees.
 More often than not, a company’s event will include training for new hires or just a little tune up for veteran employees.

 Event videos can also be produced for non-training use.
 The video can be used for promotional purposes.
 Let’s say a band is coming to the House of Blues in Dallas, their promotion manager may hire a local production company to come film the event and create a quick thirty second or one minute video to use on their social media outlets.